primus-labs/fund-js-sdk/README/example.md

  -  **Social platform**: The name of the social platform supported by the Fund SDK.
  -  **User identifier**: The user’s unique identifier on the platform (e.g., a Twitter handle).
- -  **Token amount**: The number of tokens to send.
+ -  **Token tokenAmount**: The number of tokens to send.
 For example, to send 1 token, enter 1; to send 0.1 token, enter 0.1, and so on.
 Different amounts can be set for each user.

 Below is a list of currently supported platforms and their corresponding user identifier formats.
 This list will continue to expand.